Fishkill, New York

 Fishkill is a village within the town of Fishkill in Dutchess County, New York, United States.
-The village is in the eastern part of the town of Fishkill on U.S. Route 9.
+The village is in the eastern part of the town of Fishkill on U.S. Route 9, bordering on Fishkill Creek.
 It is north of Interstate 84.
 NY 52 is the main street.
-It is part of the PoughkeepsieNewburghMiddletown, NY Metropolitan Statistical Area as well as the larger New YorkNewarkBridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.
 The first U. S. Post Office in New York state was established in Fishkill by Samuel Loudon, its first Postmaster.

 History

 Fishkill is located in the former territory of the Wappinger people.
 It was part of the Rombout Patent granted to Francis Rombouts, Gulian VerPlanck, and Stephanus Van Cortlandt of New Amsterdam in 1685.
 The name "Fishkill" evolved from two Dutch words, vis (fish) and kil (stream or creek).
 In 1714, Dutch immigrants settled in the area.
 The village of Fishkill was a significant crossroads in the overland transportation network in the 18th and 19th centuries.
-The Kings Highway, connecting Albany to New York City, intersected with a major overland route from New England to the Hudson River.
+The Queen's Highway, connecting Albany to New York City, intersected with a major overland route from New England to the Hudson River.
 Among the first to occupy the land now within the village limits were Johannes Ter Boss and Henry Rosecrance.